 - Learning about permission and legal compliance required to start fish farming in your locality.

-Calculate the Cost of Starting Fish Farming Business – The fish farming business includes two types of capital investment and they are fixed capital costs and operating costs.
-Fixed capital cost mostly includes crafting ponds, land and building, vehicles for transport, oxygen meters, several tanks, etc. Though, operating cost includes buying fingerlings or fish eggs, electricity, fish feed, labor, fuel, medicine, chemical, insurance, tax, transportation, and other maintenance cost involved.
-Also, you must prepare a detailed cost calculation of your fish farming project, before entering into the business.
-The calculations will change depending on the fish type that you are choosing for fish farming, total land area, and desired output.
-If you are starting a commercial fish farm, you will need land for ponds, motors, equipment for excavating ponds, reclamation devices, fish food, equipment for managing the pond, fish processing equipment, commercial-sized pumps, etc. Carefully prepare a detailed cost calculation of your proposed fish-related farming project before starting a business.
+Calculate the Cost of Starting Fish Farming Business – The fish farming business includes two types of capital investment, and they are fixed capital costs and operating costs.
+Fixed capital cost mostly includes crafting ponds, land and building, vehicles for transport, oxygen meters, several tanks, etc. However, operating cost includes buying fingerlings or fish eggs, electricity, fish feed, labor, fuel, medicine, chemical, insurance, tax, transportation, and other maintenance cost involved.
+Also, you must prepare a detailed cost calculation of your fish farming project before entering the business.
+The calculations will change depending on the fish type you choose for fish farming, total land area, and desired output.
+Suppose you are starting a commercial fish farm.
+In that case, you will need land for ponds, motors, equipment for excavating ponds, reclamation devices, fish food, equipment for managing the pond, fish processing equipment, commercial-sized pumps, etc. Carefully prepare a detailed cost calculation of your proposed fish-related farming project before starting a business.
 Calculations will be different as per the fish types you are selecting for fish farming.

-Fish feeds – To breed fish perfectly you must want to assure that the fish survives to compete for its growth cycle.
+Fish feeds – To breed fish perfectly, you must ensure that the fish survives to compete for its growth cycle.
 The fish must breed naturally.
-So that you need to feed the fish with the right type of food and you have to make the right selection of fish food.
-The selection of food depends on the breed of the fish you are having at the farm.
-This means that on regular basis you will have to test it for salinity and pH level.
+So you need to feed the fish with the right type of food, and you have to make the right selection of fish food.
+The food selection depends on the breed of the fish you have at the farm.
+This means that regularly, you will have to test it for salinity and pH level.